Video Game Review: Wulverblade

 It’s nearly impossible to spend more than a few minutes with developer Darkwind Media’s newest creation, Wulverblade, without being reminded of numerous side-scrolling beat ’em ups of the past.
 From Street of Rage to Castle Crashers, River City Ransom to Shank, the influences are unmistakable, but that doesn’t mean Wulverblade fails to carve out its own identity.

 There’s a fair amount to familiarize yourself with here as you have two types of attacks (regular and heavy), a jump, a block and a defensive roll, plus you can sprint, trigger a special rage attack and even summon a pack of wolves to maul your foes.
-Within these basics are a handful of combinations, like a dashing tackle or a ground-shaking downward strike when airborne.
+Within these basics is a handful of combinations, like a dashing tackle or a ground-shaking downward strike when airborne.